BullseyeCoverage Up Contents Search

 Linux Kernel Modules

-To measure coverage of a Linux kernel module, an initialization entry point and an exit entry point must be defined.
+An initialization entry point and an exit entry point must be defined in one of the source files in each kernel module.
 This can be accomplished with the module_init and module_exit macros, as shown below.

 static int __init m_init(void)